ogdl/spec/spec.md

     Block syntax:
         (FieldX "a", FieldY 1) true
         (FieldX "b", FieldY 2) false

-Note:
-* colon is optional for both flow and block syntax.

 ###Interpreted string
 Interpreted string is a double quoted string, that can interpret certain escape